mongodb/docs/source/python3.rst

 Why can't I share pickled ObjectIds between some versions of Python 2 and 3?
 ----------------------------------------------------------------------------

-Instances of :py:class`~bson.objectid.ObjectId` pickled using Python 2 can always be unpickled using Python 3.
+Instances of :py:class:`~bson.objectid.ObjectId` pickled using Python 2 can always be unpickled using Python 3.

 If you pickled an ObjectId using Python 2 and want to unpickle it using